A question we've received several times is: "I'm tired all the time, what should I do? I think I'm exhausted."

 9. Eat Smaller and More Frequent Meals

-If you're exhausted, it can be beneficial to eat smaller amounts more frequently.
-This is because when you experience low levels of adrenal hormones, your blood sugar can fluctuate, and low blood sugar can put additional strain on your adrenal glands.
-To reduce this effect, it's important not to become too hungry.
-This can make you feel even shakier.
+If you are exhausted, it can be good to eat a little less and more often.
+This is because when you suffer from low levels of adrenal hormones, blood sugar can fluctuate, and low blood sugar can strain the adrenals.

 10. Don't Fast

-If you're exhausted, you should avoid intermittent fasting or complete fasting as it can stress your body even more.
-This is something you can do when you're 100% recovered and your body has all its building blocks again.
-Your body needs nutrition to handle detoxification.
+If you are exhausted, you should not do intermittent fasting or fasting as it can stress the body even more.
+This is something you can do when you are 100% recovered and the body has all the building blocks again.

 Exercise